 WHAT COSTS ARE ASSOCIATED WITH THE PROGRAM?

-Participants are responsible for the PADI Divemaster Application fee ($123*), PADI Divemaster eLearning fee ($251*) and the APDI Dive Theory eLearning ($140*).
-You must use this link when registering for the PADI on-line classes:
+Participants are responsible for the PADI Divemaster Application fee ($128*), PADI Divemaster eLearning fee ($375*) and the PADI Dive Theory eLearning ($130*).

 Sea Base provides housing, food and rental dive equipment during the program.